What Is Simchat Torah?

 The final day of the Jewish festival Sukkot is known as Simchat Torah, which literally means “Rejoicing in the Torah.”
 On this day, Jews mark the completion of reading through the Torah, from the first chapter of Genesis to the closing words of Deuteronomy.
 Then the cycle begins again.
-Learn more about this celebration of God’s greatest gift to us -- His Word.
+Learn more about Simchat Torah and how this unique holiday celebrates God’s greatest gift to us — His Word.